mrtnlst/BoulderLogbook/README.md

 ## Features

-When finished it should allow you to:

-* log all your tops for a session
+* ✍️ Log all your tops for a session
-* display a list of your past sessions
+* 📈 Display your past sessions in a list and review your progress using charts
-* show your number of tops for each grade in a line chart (over a time span of a week)
-* ability to add information to the top (e.g. whether it was a flash)

-Other possible features:
+* 📊 Filter visible grades in the summary chart
+* 🎛️ Made a mistake?
+Just edit your session's tops or the date afterwards (thanks to [@ChrissisCorner](https://github.com/ChrissisCorner))

+## Roadmap

-* specify whether a top was a flash (or on sight)
+* 📸 Specify whether a top was a flash (or on sight)
-* allow you to set the grading scale for your gym
+* 📏 Allow you to set the grading scale for your gym

 ## Compatibility

-* Requires iOS 16 and Xcode 14
+* 🚀 Requires iOS 16 and Xcode 14